oneconvergence/dkube-examples/README.md

 ### Examples

-- [insurance](insurance) - this example demonstrates on how to monitor the model in Dkube.
+- [insurance](insurance) - this example demonstrates on how to monitor the regression model in Dkube.
+- [titanic](titanic) - this example demonstrates on how to monitor the classification model in Dkube.